zandao682/SillyTavern-MultihogDnDFramework/README.md

 *A D&D-based RPG platform/simulation engine for SillyTavern.*

 What this framework does is essentially turn SillyTavern into something like AI Dungeon, but with actual mechanics/consequences.
 Losing or dying is actually a thing.
 In Big Rigs, you're always WINNER.
 Not in Fatbody D&D!
+That being said, the system works just as well for casual "slice of life" type scenarios.

 I wasn't satisfied with any of the commercial offerings available (AI Realm, AI Dungeon, Friends & Fables, etc.), so I made my own D&D platform inside SillyTavern.